 This quirk of maths can turbocharge your investment returns

-Whether you prefer to invest in funds, shares or simply to passively "buy the market", there is one thing that you should not underestimate: the power of compound interest, achieved through investing for the long term.
+Whether you prefer to invest in active funds, shares or simply passively “buy the market”, there’s one thing that you shouldn’t underestimate: the power of compound interest, achieved through investing for the long term.

-While the debate will no doubt rumble on regarding the authenticity of the quotes, as far as investors are concerned, the power of compound interest is not up for debate and should not be ignored.
+While the debate will no doubt rumble on regarding the authenticity of the quotes, as far as investors are concerned, the power of compound interest is not up for debate.

-The effect becomes even more powerful when mixing compounding and reinvestment of dividends.
-Indeed, over the long term, dividend growth is where the vast majority of the stockmarket's returns come from.
+The effect becomes even more powerful when compounding takes place alongside the reinvestment of dividends.
+Over the long term, dividend growth is where most of the stock market’s returns come from.

-One of the key takeaways for beginner investors looking to improve their odds of stockmarket success, therefore, is to invest for the long term and reinvest both capital gains and income.
+One key takeaway for beginner investors looking to improve their odds of stock market success is to invest for the long term and reinvest both capital gains and income.
 Those who do will reap the rewards of compounding.

 These articles are provided for information purposes only.
 Occasionally, an opinion about whether to buy or sell a specific investment may be provided by third parties.
 The content is not intended to be a personal recommendation to buy or sell any financial instrument or product, or to adopt any investment strategy as it is not provided based on an assessment of your investing knowledge and experience, your financial situation or your investment objectives.
 The value of your investments, and the income derived from them, may go down as well as up.
 You may not get back all the money that you invest.
 The investments referred to in this article may not be suitable for all investors, and if in doubt, an investor should seek advice from a qualified investment adviser.